 As the holiday season approaches, many people turn to online shopping to buy presents for their family and friends.
 But not every online purchase is safe.
 There are times when harmful or defective products are sold on the web.
 If this happens to you, the online retailer may be liable.
 You need to ask your California product liability attorney about how you can protect your rights in such scenarios.

 Whether online or at your local store, retailers are responsible for selling products that are safe to use.
 However, some retailers may argue that they are not responsible for a product they didn’t design or manufacture.
 It’s difficult to know when a product is defective or dangerous for use.
 But retailers know they must take measures to guarantee the products they sell are safe otherwise they may be held liable if the product causes injuries or harms the consumer.
 Furthermore, they may be held liable, even if you have not used the product.
 For example, if you are injured by a product purchased by someone else, you may still have a case as you can hold the manufacturer liable just as the person that purchase the product can do so.

-The best way to find out if a retailer is liable for selling a defective product is talking to your attorney and explaining your circumstances.
-Your Sherman Oaks product liability attorney can help you prove the retailer’s negligence.
+The best way to find out if a retailer is liable for selling a defective product is by talking to your attorney and explaining your circumstances.
+Your California product liability attorney can help you prove the retailer’s negligence.

 The causes of these injuries can vary.
 It’s difficult to determine the causes without the assistance of an experienced attorney.
 The most important thing is proving the product was defective and that this defect caused much harm.
 There are times when the defendant may not responsible for the injuries.
 This is why hiring an experienced attorney is so crucial if you want to win your case.

 If you have suffered harm or injuries caused by a dangerous product sold online, call us today.
 We ask our clients to focus on healing and don’t stress about the legal process.
 We can take care of that while you focus on recovering